microsoft/cordova-plugin-code-push/README.md

     - __totalBytes__ *(Number)* - The total number of bytes expected to be received for this update (i.e. the size of the set of files which changed from the previous release).

     - __receivedBytes__ *(Number)* - The number of bytes downloaded thus far, which can be used to track download progress.

+- __syncErrback__: Optional callback that is invoked in the event of an error.
+The callback takes one error parameter, containing the details of the error.

+- __onBinaryUpdate__: Optional callback that is invoked when there is an update available that is targeting a newer binary version than you are currently running.

 #### SyncOptions